WICG/EventListenerOptions/explainer.md

 ## Debugging and measuring the benefit

-See [this video](https://www.youtube.com/watch?v=6-D_3yx_KVI) for tips on how to use Chrome dev-tools features to identify listeners that are blocking scrolling.
-You can [monitor event timestamps](http://rbyers.net/scroll-latency.html) to measure scroll jank in the wild, and use [chromium's tracing system](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) to look at the InputLatency records for scrolling when debugging.
+See [this video](https://www.youtube.com/watch?v=6-D_3yx_KVI) for tips on how to use Chrome's Developer Tools to identify listeners that are blocking scrolling.
+You can [monitor event timestamps](http://rbyers.net/scroll-latency.html) to measure scroll jank in the wild, and use [Chromium's tracing system](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) to look at the InputLatency records for scrolling when debugging.

 The Chrome team is working on a proposal for both a [PerformanceTimeline API](https://code.google.com/p/chromium/issues/detail?id=543598) and more [DevTools features](https://code.google.com/p/chromium/issues/detail?id=520659) to help web developers get better visibility into this problem today.

 ## Reducing and breaking up long-running JS is still critical

 When a page exhibits substantial scroll jank, it's always an indication of an underlying peformance issue somewhere.
-Passive event listeners do nothing to address that underlying issue, we still strongly encourage developers to ensure their application meets the [RAIL guidelines](https://developers.google.com/web/tools/chrome-devtools/profile/evaluate-performance/rail?hl=en) on even low-end phones.
+Passive event listeners do nothing to address these underlying issues, so we still strongly encourage developers to ensure that their application meets the [RAIL guidelines](https://developers.google.com/web/tools/chrome-devtools/profile/evaluate-performance/rail?hl=en) even on low-end devices.
 If your site has logic that runs for >100ms at a time, it will still feel sluggish in response to taps / clicks.
 Passive event listeners just allow developers to decouple the issue of having JS responsiveness reflected in scroll performance from the desire to monitor input events.
 In particular, developers of third-party analytics libraries can now have some confidence that their use of light-weight event listeners will not fundamentally change the observed performance characteristics of any page using their code.

 ## Further reading and discussion